langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 #### 1.1.13.4.
 Promoting Open Communication

 - A flourishing human firewall relies on a culture of open communication.
 Employees should feel comfortable reporting security concerns or incidents without fear of disciplinary action.
-“Say something when you see something” should be a common practice in a good security culture.
+"Say something when you see something" should be a common practice in a good security culture.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]